yudiz-ritikapatel/bannerslider-extension/README.md

 The Magento 2 Banner Slider is a fantastic marketing tool that empowers online store owners to showcase an unlimited number of captivating banner sliders on their Ecommerce website.
 This delightful extension is designed to captivate the attention of customers and enhance their online shopping experience with its user-friendly interface.

 The Magento 2 Banner Slider Module not only allows you to create engaging banner sliders but also provides the flexibility to include various media types.
-With this module, you can effortlessly add not only images but also videos, including YouTube videos, to your banner sliders.
+With this module, you can effortlessly add not only images but also videos, including External videos, to your banner sliders.
 This feature adds a dynamic and interactive element to your website, making it a versatile tool for showcasing your content and captivating your audience.

 The BannerSlider Extension comes equipped with its own GraphQL functionality, which can be identified under the name "YudizBannerSlider."